Emma-Boyd31/Digital-Concept-Tutorial-/terms.md

 ---
 ## Top 10 Terms and Definitions:
-Definitions brought to you by: [NICCS](https://niccs.cisa.gov/cybersecurity-career-resources/vocabulary#explore-terms-a-glossary-of-common-cybersecurity-words-and-phrases)
+Definitions brought to you by: [NICCS: National Initiative for Cybersecurity Careers and Studies](https://niccs.cisa.gov/cybersecurity-career-resources/vocabulary#explore-terms-a-glossary-of-common-cybersecurity-words-and-phrases)

 1. **Malware**: